Skip to Content

 Microscopic Changes and Tissue Atrophy

-• Hyperplastic mucous cells and submucosal fibrosis
+• Hyperplastic mucous cell buildup

 Inflammation and Organism Visibility